Living With Earthquakes

-- When the shaking stops, look around.
-If the building is damaged and there is a clear path to safety, leave the building and go to an open space away from damaged areas.
+- Shaking will eventually stop, when it does, look around to see if the building is damaged.
+If there is a clear path to safety, leave the building and go to an open space.
+Stay away from damaged areas.

-- If you are trapped, do not move about or kick up dust.
+- Do not immediately move about or kick up dust if you are trapped.

 - If you have a cell phone with you, use it to call or text for help.

 - Tap on a pipe or wall or use a whistle, if you have one, so that rescuers can locate you.

 - Once safe, monitor local news reports via battery operated radio, TV, social media, and cell phone text alerts for emergency information and instructions.